GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 The command above references the delivery pipeline and the container images you created earlier in this tutorial.

-To confirm your release has been created run the following command:
+To confirm your release has been created, run the following command:

 ```bash
 gcloud beta deploy releases list --delivery-pipeline web-app-private-targets